 This National Olympic Committee Directory was originally created by Harvey Abrams in 2005 and was hosted at Harveyabramsbooks.com as a public service.
 All the NOC pages were permanently relocated to the IISOH web site at www.sportlibrary.org in August, 2017.

 The IISOH is not affiliated with any Olympic Committees nor with any sport organizations.
 The IISOH Library & Museum is an independent non-profit educational, literary and research corporation.
 The IISOH maintains this site as part of its mission to increase public awareness and appreciation in the arts and humanities as it relates to history of sport, physical education, recreation, dance, sport in art and the Olympic Games through a wide variety of educational programs and publications.

-You will find on these pages much more than Olympic material, such as addresses and contacts.
+These pages contain much more than just Olympic material, such as addresses and contacts.
 We include short sections on history, politics, economics, culture - all those forces that can have an effect upon people, sports and the Olympic Games.
 Forces can bring people together in sport - or keep them apart via boycotts and wars.
 The Olympic Games reflect what is happening in the world at that time.

 Each of the four pages in this Directory offers a different way of studying the Olympic Movement as well as the history of sport in general.

 PAGE 1 instructs you how to use this site.

 PAGE 2 lists all the NOC's in alphabetical order in American English.

 PAGE 3 lists the NOC's in five (5) separate lists according to the region of the world in which they are located.
 This is useful when you are studying REGIONAL sport such as the PAN AMERICAN GAMES or the ASIAN GAMES.